commercetools/commercetools-sync-java/docs/sdk2/usage/PRODUCT_TYPE_SYNC.md

 In order to transform and map the `ProductType` to `ProductTypeDraft`, Utils method `toProductTypeDrafts` requires `projectApiRoot`, implementation of [`ReferenceIdToKeyCache`](#todo) and a list of `productTypes` as parameters.
-For cache implementation, You can use your own cache implementation or use the class in the library - which implements the cache using caffeine library with an LRU (Least Recently Used) based cache eviction strategy[`CaffeineReferenceIdToKeyCacheImpl`](#todo).
-Example as shown below:
+For cache implementation, you have two options: you can either use your own cache implementation or utilize the class [`CaffeineReferenceIdToKeyCacheImpl`](#todo) provided in the library.
+This class implements the cache using caffeine library with an LRU (Least Recently Used) based cache eviction strategy.Example as shown below:

 ````java
 //Implement the cache using library class.